KalebKE/ME7Tuner/README.md

 The first step is to calculate a reasonable value for KRKTE (primary fueling).
 The is the value that allows the ECU to determine how much fuel is required to achieve a given AFR (air fuel ratio) based on a requested load/cyclinder filling.
 It is critial that KRKTE is close to the calculated value.
 If your KRKTE deviates significantly from the calculated value, your MAF is likely over/under scaled.

 Pay attention to the density of gasoline (Gasoline Grams per Cubic Centimeter).
 The stock M-box assumes a value of 0.71 g/cc^3, but the [generally accepted density of gasoline](https://www.aqua-calc.com/page/density-table) is 0.75 g/cc^3.
 Also consider that ethanol has a density of 0.7893 g/cc^3 so high ethanol blends can be even denser.

+Note that the decision to use a fuel density of 0.71 g/cc^3 was clearly intentional and will have the effect of slightly underscaling the MAF (more fuel will be injected per duty cycle so less airflow will need to be reported from the MAF to compenstate).
+As a result, the measured engine load (rl_w) will be underscaled which is key to keeping estimated manifold pressure (ps_w) slightly below actual pressure (pvdks_w) without making irrational changes to the VE model (KFURL) which converts pressure to load and load to pressure.

 The KRKTE tab of ME7Tuner will help you calculate a value for KRKTE.
 Simply fill in the constants with the appropriate values.

 ![alt text](http://kircherelectronics.com/wp-content/uploads/2019/02/Screen-Shot-2019-02-17-at-1.36.38-PM.png "Primary Fueling (KRKTE)")

-When you are satisfied with KRKTE, you will need to get your MAF ballpark scaled to the new KRKTE.
-In my experience, applying the percentage change of KRKTE (from the previous value to the new value) to MLHFM works well enough.
-For example, if KRKTE is changed by 10% then change all of MLFHM by 10%.
-Or, if you have a transfer function that is fairly accurate, transfering those values to MLFHM should be all you need.
+When you are satisfied with KRKTE, you will need to get your MAF scale your MAF to your injectors.

 # MAF Scaling